Consultation on The Mayor’s Budget for 2018-19

-The Mayor of London, Sadiq Khan, is consulting on his first budget and capital spending plan for the Greater London Authority (GLA) since he won the election for Mayor of London in May 2016.
+The Mayor of London, Sadiq Khan, is consulting on his second budget and capital spending plan for the Greater London Authority (GLA).

 The Greater London Authority (GLA) is the strategic authority for London and supports the Mayor and the London Assembly in delivering their responsibilities and functions.
 The GLA’s five functional bodies are its principal delivery arms: